San Vito Lo Capo: the Sicilian Tropic

-On the north-western tip of Sicily, San Vito Lo Capo, with its three-kilometre beach of very light-coloured sand, ends where the Monte Monaco massif rises.
+On the north-western tip of Sicily, San Vito Lo Capo, with its three-kilometres beach of very light-coloured sand, ends where the Monte Monaco massif rises.
 Here, one of the island's most beautiful, protected areas, the Zingaro Nature Reserve, begins.

 Nature could not have been more generous to a place that retains important signs of its past where Arab and European cultures met and merged, continuing to do so today.